ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ### Viewing a specific share binding of a file share from the CLI
 {: #fs-view-share-binding-cli}

-To view a specific accessor share binding that is linked to an origin share from the CLI, use the `ibmcloud is share-accesssor-binding` command.
+To view a specific accessor share binding that is linked to an origin share from the CLI, use the `ibmcloud is share-accessor-binding` command.
 See the following example.

 ```sh
 ibmcloud is share-accessor-binding my-origin-share r006-b5707b7b-1ac7-48c9-8fc3-4ba65b91e36f